tonygilkerson/OpsDoc/docs/about.md

-This is my personal notes on CI/CD on Kubernetes.
+This is my personal notes Ops related stuff.